Navarro County Vehicle Impound Guide

 After 30 Days

-In Texas, if a vehicle remains unclaimed for approximately 30 days, the impound lot may have the legal right to initiate a lien sale to recover their costs.
+In Texas, if a vehicle remains unclaimed for an extended period (typically 30 days), the impound lot has the right to initiate a lien sale to recover the outstanding fees.
+This means they can sell your vehicle to cover the costs.
 Do not let it reach this point.

 If You Can't Afford the Fees